Sayantan Nag Chowdhury (he/him/his)

 Welcome to my website. :-)

-I am a researcher working at the intersection of nonlinear dynamics, complex networks, and eco-evolutionary systems.
-My work focuses on understanding how coherent and emergent collective behaviors arise in coupled oscillators and complex networks under competitive, attractive, and repulsive, and time-varying interactions.
+I am a researcher working at the intersection of nonlinear dynamics, complex systems, network science, and eco-evolutionary dynamics.
+My research focuses on understanding how coherent and emergent collective behaviors arise in coupled oscillators and complex networks under competitive, attractive–repulsive, and time-varying interactions.
 By combining analytical techniques, numerical simulations, and network-theoretic approaches, I investigate how topology, temporal structure, and interaction asymmetry shape macroscopic dynamical outcomes.

-I currently serve as a Guest Scientist at Constructor University (formerly Jacobs University), where I previously held a Research Associate (Postdoctoral Fellow) position from April 2024 to April 2026.
-Before that, I was a postdoctoral scholar in the Department of Environmental Science and Policy at the University of California, Davis, where my research advanced into ecological synchronization and resource-mediated dynamical systems.
+Previously, I served as a Research Associate (Postdoctoral Fellow) at Constructor University (formerly Jacobs University) from April 2024 to April 2026.
+Prior to this, I was a Postdoctoral Scholar in the Department of Environmental Science and Policy at the University of California, Davis, where my research expanded toward ecological synchronization and resource-mediated dynamical systems.

-I obtained my Ph.D. from the University of Calcutta (Research conducted at the Physics and Applied Mathematics Unit in the Indian Statistical Institute, Kolkata), where my research centered on collective dynamics in static and time-varying networks.
-More recently, my interests have broadened to eco-evolutionary dynamics and evolutionary game-theoretic models, including paradigmatic social dilemmas such as the Prisoner's Dilemma and Snowdrift games, as frameworks for understanding cooperation and resilience in ecological systems.
+I obtained my Ph.D. in Applied Mathematics from the University of Calcutta, with research carried out at the Physics and Applied Mathematics Unit of the Indian Statistical Institute, Kolkata.
+My doctoral work focused on collective dynamics in static and time-varying networks.
+More recently, my interests have broadened toward eco-evolutionary dynamics and evolutionary game-theoretic models, including paradigmatic social dilemmas such as the Prisoner’s Dilemma and Snowdrift games, as frameworks for understanding cooperation, resilience, and emergent behavior in complex systems.